Herbert throws 3 TD passes, Chargers beat Raiders 24-19 – KION546

 Carter and Everett each had three catches.
 Carter had 64 yards and Everett 54.

-The Chargers’ defense also benefited from its new additions.
-Besides Mack’s standout performance, Bryce Callahan jumped a route on a ball intended for Darren Waller for an interception in the fourth quarter.

-It was the second time in his nine-year career Carr was picked off three times and the first since the 2018 opener against the Los Angeles Rams.
+Carr was picked off three times for the third time in his nine-year career.
+It previously happened in the 2018 opener against the Los Angeles Rams.

+“I came in with a very aggressive mindset, especially with all the weapons we have and all that kind of stuff.
+That’s on me.
+That’s decisions, being way too aggressive in certain moments,” he said.

+Carr’s other TD pass came on the opening drive of the second half when he found Brandon Bolden open in single coverage for an 18-yard score up the left sideline.

 INJURIES

-Raiders: CB Anthony Averett suffered a thumb injury in the first half and did not return. … S Tre’von Moehrig (hip) was injured in the third quarter and did not return.
-Bolden (hamstring) and WR DJ Turner (ankle) suffered second-half injuries.
+Raiders: C Andre James left in an ambulance following the game and was being evaluated for a concussion, the team said. … CB Anthony Averett suffered a thumb injury in the first half and did not return. … S Tre’von Moehrig (hip) was injured in the third quarter and did not return.

-Chargers: Allen had four receptions for 66 yards before his injury.
-He had a 42-yard catch on the second-quarter drive that ended with Horvath’s 1-yard TD catch that gave the Chargers a 7-3 lead.

 UP NEXT